 To apply to a degree or certificate program, contact the enrollment center; call 978-630-9110 or email email@example.com

-Upgrade your skills or take courses for fun and recreation
+Upgrade your skills or take courses for personal enrichment

 Can range in length: anywhere from a few hours to a few weeks.
 Gain knowledge or skills you need personally or in your career.
-MWCC offers programs in computers, customer service, education (worth professional development points for teachers), Spanish, and more.
+MWCC offers programs in computers, customer service, education, Spanish, and more.
 On-campus or online programs are available.